Vilius-kul/Vilius-kul/README.md

 - 🤔 I have a basic understanding of HTML, CSS, Bootstrap, JS.
 Brief knowledge of C#, SQL.
 - 👓 I'm currently learning FastAPI, have some knowledge of Flask as well.
-- 📓 I have just updated my Flask project to [FastAPI_Jokes], currently learning/applying the database layer!
+- 📓 I have just updated my Flask project to [FastAPI_Jokes], todo: containerize the app!
 - 🥅 2022 Goals: Get recruited as a junior python developer and deepen my Python knowledge.
 ---
 ### Connect with me